Kushiro Shitsugen National Park (Kushiro Marshland) is the largest spanning area of wetlands in Japan.

 The land that makes up the Kushiro Marshland today was actually once completely under the ocean.

-Since about 4000-6000 years ago until now, the water has gradually drained leaving mud and sand to accumulate into what has now become the wetlands.
+From about 4000-6000 years ago until now, the water has gradually drained leaving mud and sand to accumulate into what has now become the wetlands.

 On the east side of the Kushiro marsh sits Lake Toroko, Lake Shirarutoro, and Lake Takkobu, three remnant lakes from the many that existed long ago.
 Lake Toroko is a freshwater lake located in Shibecha, a town in Eastern Hokkaido, and is a part of the Kushiro National Park.